gabrielmbrum/first_C_codes/README.md

-some simple projects that i started to create with the knowldges acquired in my college
+some simple projects that i started to create with the knowledges acquired in my college